-Completing a TCS requires the lique, a user who placed the TCS, to have a token position for both sides of the swap.
+Completing a TCS requires the liqee, a user who placed the TCS, to have a token position for both sides of the swap.
 If these token positions do not yet exist, they will be created during TokenConditional-SwapTrigger.
-However, since the construction of a TCS does not reserve token positions, it is possible that at the time of a trigger, the liquee may have no available spots for new token positions, and therefore the transaction will fail.
+However, since the construction of a TCS does not reserve token positions, it is possible that at the time of a trigger, the liquee may have no available spots for new token positions, resulting in the transaction failing.

 Since this error occurs in a liquidator-initiated instruction rather than a user-initiated one, from the user's perspective, it may appear as though the TCS is simply failing to be filled.
-The specific issue may be hard to pinpoint without looking through liquidator logs.
-Certain types of TCS orders, such as stop-losses, are somewhat time-sensitive and failing to fill these timely would be detrimental to users of the system.
+The specific issue may be difficult to pinpoint without looking through liquidator logs.
+Certain types of TCS orders, such as stop-losses, are somewhat time-sensitive, and failing to fill these timely would be detrimental to system users.